 The College has established operating reserves with the objective of ensuring sufficient reserves exist to act in the event of unforeseen occurrences or opportunities.
 Operating reserve funds are held in low-risk cash and fixed income securities and are included in the cash and cash equivalents and investments lines on the consolidated statements of financial position.
-The College also had \$354,694,120 and \$352,475,789 in board-designated endowment net assets as of June 30, 2023 and 2022, respectively.
+The College also had \$386,711,443 and \$354,694,120 in board-designated endowment net assets as of June 30, 2024 and 2023, respectively.
 Although the College does not intend to spend from its board-designated endowment funds, other than amounts appropriated for expenditure each year, amounts could be made available, if necessary, subject to investment liquidity restrictions.

-Investment liquidity, including investments under split-interest agreements, as of June 30, 2023 is aggregated below based on redemption or sale period:
+Investment liquidity, including investments under split-interest agreements was as follows as of June 30, 2024:

-\$ 567,753,882
+\$ 601,670,979

-Illiquid 274,061,127
+Illiquid 282,529,027

-Quarterly 129,603,360
+Quarterly 130,915,614

-Monthly 90,041,451
+Monthly 111,232,945

-Daily \$ 74,047,944
+Daily \$ 76,993,393